IBM/db2sock-ibmi/README.md

 most use 'stateless' QSQSRVR jobs, which is zero'd between uses (detach QSQSRVR job processing).
 Aka, safe toolkit as can be expected.

-You have facts, and, decide for yourself.
+You have facts.
+Decide for yourself.